ticky/dotfiles/readme.md

 * colorful prompt, directories and git functions
 * prompt updated with working git branch name and status
-* autocomplete directories, history, commands and aliases
+* autocomplete directories, history, commands, common `killall` items and aliases
 * useful aliases for git and more
 * 2 line prompt for readability
 * support for OS X, Linux and Cygwin
 * built-in compatibility with both GNU utilities and BSD utilities
+* useful user-level .gitignore
+* basic `screen` defaults - no startup message
+* good `wget` defaults

 ## Requirements